 Offering academic rigour without (too many) beards & tweed jackets

-Alex is an ethnographic researcher and filmmaker with an M.A.
-(Distinction) in Visual Anthropology from Goldsmiths, University of London, and a B.A. in Anthropology (Biological & Social) from the University of Durham.
-He has carried out academic research in Indonesia, Kenya and the Channel Islands, and specialises in the perception of science, environment and climate change, as well as transport industries and employment opportunity.
+Alex is visual anthropologist with a PhD in Anthropology from the University of Durham, M.A. in Visual Anthropology from Goldsmiths, University of London, and a B.A. in Anthropology (Biological & Social) from the University of Durham.
+He has carried out academic research in Kazakhstan, Indonesia, Kenya and the Channel Islands, and specialises in narratives of risk and uncertainty, urban youth in Kazakhstan and the perception of science, environment and climate change.
 Previous work includes corporate team-building and music events promotions.
-He is currently based in London.
+He is currently based in Bristol.

 Kira is an ethnographic researcher and filmmaker.
 She has previously worked at the international units of Danish Red Cross Youth and University of Copenhagen.
 As an ethnographer, Kira has specialised in migration, border area issues, sensory and embodied anthropology.
 She holds an M.A.
 (Distinction) in Visual Anthropology from Goldsmiths College, University of London, and a B.Sc. in Anthropology from University of Copenhagen.
 She has lived, studied and worked in the USA, India and England, and is currently based in Copenhagen.